bitnami/charts/bitnami/postgresql/README.md

 The Bitnami PostgreSQL provides a password update job that will automatically change the PostgreSQL passwords when running helm upgrade.
 To enable the job set `passwordUpdateJob.enabled=true`.
 This job requires:

 - The new passwords: this is configured using either `auth.postgresPassword`, `auth.password` and `auth.replicationPassword` (if applicable) or setting `auth.existingSecret`.
 - The previous passwords: This value is taken automatically from already deployed secret object.
-If you are using `auth.existingSecret` or `helm template` instead of `helm upgrade`, then set either `passwordUpdate.job.previousPasswords.postgresPassword`, `passwordUpdate.job.previousPasswords.password`, `passwordUpdate.job.previousPasswords.replicationPassword` (when applicable), or setting `passwordUpdateJob,previousPasswords.existingSecret`.
+If you are using `auth.existingSecret` or `helm template` instead of `helm upgrade`, then set either `passwordUpdateJob.previousPasswords.postgresPassword`, `passwordUpdateJob.previousPasswords.password`, `passwordUpdateJob.previousPasswords.replicationPassword` (when applicable), or setting `passwordUpdateJob.previousPasswords.existingSecret`.

 In the following example we update the password via values.yaml in a PostgreSQL installation with replication